FAQ on the Code of Conduct for Leasing of Retail Premises in Singapore

 The party whose lease agreement template is used for the agreement will have to provide a checklist that clearly indicates:

-- whether there are deviations from the leasing terms covered under the CoC and
+• whether there are deviations from the leasing terms covered under the CoC (and if so, if these are mutually agreed to); and

-How to dispute against a lease agreement within 14 days of signing the lease?
+How can a Party dispute against a lease agreement within 14 days of signing the lease?

 Disputes may be escalated to the appointed dispute resolution body, Singapore Mediation Centre, whereby both parties must attend mediation sessions and comply with the resolution of the Singapore Mediation Centre.